 A wall painted a muted pastel pink makes for a soothing room.
 A pure brass bed adds a pop of a gold colour and the grey-green linens work to balance the room without letting the pink or the yellow of the brass take over the room.
 The hints of blue-ish grey in the lamps and the skirting of the room adds just a little bit of contrast.
 Introducing greys/white through subtle elements like a lamp or pillows can make your bedroom lively.

 Sometimes, even with lots of pink, the whole room doesn’t become “too much”.
 A bedroom full of pastel pinks with small bits of whites and greys find perfect balance without too much effort.

 bed: Julia iron bed

-Our final room, shows the use of different hues of pink, with a nice and bright pink coloured iron bed frame and lighter shades of pink for the dressing tables.
+Our final room shows the use of different hues of pink, with a nice and bright pink coloured iron bed frame and lighter shades of pink for the dressing tables.
 The dark grey of the linens and the lamps (almost green in the case of the lamps) add contrast to the room.
-The light grey wall bring the whole scene together.
+The light grey wall brings the whole scene together.

 bed: Virginia iron bed

 An interesting fact about pink, it’s named after a flower of the same name, dianthus plumarius.
 In many other languages, the word for pink is based on the word Rose.
 For example, rosa in Latin/Spanish/German or गुलाबी (gulābee) in Hindi.